boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **zephyr SHT3XD driver**, access to temperature, humidity.
 No additional source are required.
 Requires a device-tree overlay, see [sht3x.overlay](../sht3x.overlay).
 Enabled at `Zephyr Kernel > Device Drivers > Sensor Drivers > SHT3xD`. (since NCS 2.1.0 already enabled by the overlay).

+#### DS180B20

+Zephyr comes also with a driver for the [DS180B20](https://www.analog.com/en/products/ds18b20.html) as external sensor.

+- **zephyr DS180B20 driver**, access to temperature.
+No additional source are required.
+Requires a device-tree overlay, see [one-wire-uart1.overlay](../one-wire-uart1.overlay) or [one-wire-uart2.overlay](../one-wire-uart2.overlay).

 ## Overlays

 As mentioned above, overlays are files, which are used to configure a set of features.